Shuri (character): Shuri - 2018

 According to Diamond Comic Distributors, Shuri #1 was the 65th best selling comic book in October 2018.
 Shuri #2 was the 96th best selling comic book in November 2018.

-Chase Magnett of Comicbook.com gave Shuri #1 a grade of 4 out of 5, writing, "What Okorafor and the rest of the creative team have in store for Shuri and her revised role in Wakanda remains largely impossible to guess.
+Chase Magnett of ComicBook.com gave Shuri #1 a grade of 4 out of 5, writing, "What Okorafor and the rest of the creative team have in store for Shuri and her revised role in Wakanda remains largely impossible to guess.
 A new government, supernatural changes, and her love of invention are all evoked in Shuri #1 as a presentation of a complex and questioned identity.
 The title of Black Panther looms large over the young heroine, but this issue makes the case for a story that can both remain part of that legacy without playing second fiddle to King T'Challa.
 Wherever it goes in its quest to define a rising star, the skill and strength of this team is enough to make it worth discovering issue by issue as Shuri continues."
 Jesse Schedeen of IGN gave Shuri #1 a grade of 7.5 out of 10, saying, "Shuri #1 provides a welcome solo spotlight for a character who's really exploded in popularity this year.
 It reads as a natural extension of the core Black Panther comic, one that manages to advance those story threads even as it tries to reflect those elements fans love about the MCU Shuri.
 It's also a clean, attractively rendered book, even if the script can be needlessly wordy at times."

 Other versions

-A character similar to Shuri, T'Challa's younger sister T'Channa, appeared in the Marvel Mangaverse.
-She turned her back on the Wakandan people, instead becoming an apprentice and later the successor of Doctor Doom.
+Marvel Mangaverse

+An alternate version of Shuri from Earth-2301 appears in the Marvel Mangaverse.
+This version is an apprentice of Doctor Doom and is also known as T'Channa.

+Ultimate Universe

+An alternate universe variant of Shuri from Earth-6160 appears in "Ultimate Invasion".